BrendanBerkley/react-js-introduction-for-people-who-know-just-enough-jquery-to-get-by/README.md

 `ReactDOM.render` takes two arguments.
 The first argument is the UI object, which is `<VariableName />`.
 The second argument is the DOM object (in this case, `document.getElementById("container")`).
 Put together, the above code renders the `TweetBox` UI inside `<div id="container">`.

-Now, you should see `Hello World` appear on your JSBin.
+Now, you should see `Hello World` appear in your Pen.
 Congratulations, you wrote your first React UI!

 ### Write the Actual HTML for the Tweet Box